-Please note - The allocated time period noted in the brackets above start the day after the communication and ends 11.59pm on the final day.
-EG - Rules 3.5 - 3 Complaint received on the 1st January, Time for committee to appoint IPD starts on the 2nd January and expires at 11.59pm of the 6th January.
+Please note - The allocated time period noted in the brackets above start the day after the communication ends at 11.59pm on the final day.
+EG - Rules 3.5 - 3 Complaint received on the 1st January, time for committee to appoint IPD starts on the 2nd January and expires at 11.59pm on the 6th January.
+Where days are stated, this means working days.